 - Somewhere to dump your kids when you go shopping.

-- Somewhere to dump your husband/boyfriend when you go shopping (and need some time to decide on the right dress).
+- Somewhere to dump your partner when you go shopping (and need some time to decide on the right dress or suit).

 - One of the schools in your life-long-learning ambition.